 In babies, RSV can cause bronchiolitis (inflammation of the small airways in their lungs), pneumonia (inflammation and fluid in one or more than one part of their lungs), or croup (swelling in the throat that leads to breathing difficulties and a cough).
 In older children, teens, and adults, RSV infection is usually less severe.

-The Centers for Disease Control and Prevention (CDC) report that nearly all children will be infected with RSV by the time they turn 2 years old, but only a small portion of them will have severe symptoms.
+The Centers for Disease Control and Prevention (CDC) reports that nearly all children will contract RSV by the time they turn 2 years old, but only a small portion of them will have severe symptoms.

 Read on to learn more about why the RSV test may be used, what tests are available, and what you’ll need to do based on your test results.